 If you know in advance that you won’t be able to pay your Self Assessment tax bill by the deadline, you should contact HMRC to set up a Time To Pay arrangement.
 HMRC will work with you to set up affordable monthly payment options and negotiate time to pay whatever you owe based on what you can afford.

-If you are unable to pay the full tax bill on time, you will have to pay interest on any tax paid late and may also have to pay a penalty.
-Interest and penalty fees may also be included in a Time to Pay arrangement.
+If you are unable to pay the full tax bill on time, you will have to pay interest on any tax you pay late and may also have to pay a penalty.
+Interest and any penalty fees may also be included in a Time to Pay arrangement.

 HMRC will consider requests for a Time to Pay arrangement for partnerships from an authorised representative and may not need to negotiate separately with each individual partner if the partnership meets certain criteria.